ReinX24/Data-Structures-and-Algorithms/11-30-23/ArraysNotes.md

 - DWord = 32 bits

-An integer is an example of a Qubit because it has 4 bytes.
-The amount of byte is has is categorized in different categories shown above.
+An integer is an example of a Qubit because it has 4 bits.
+The amount of bits it has is categorized in different categories shown above.

 Integer Array